BirdeeHub/ode/README.md

   `\:is_broken &self -> bool,
 }

+// enums can contain types or values
+Tool @= `{
+  UnbreakableHammer(Tool:Swingable),
+  Hammer(Tool:Swingable:Breakable),
+}

-// an immutable impl block can implement immutable constraints Hammer:Swingable,Eq ^= {
+// an immutable generic set can implement immutable constraints Hammer:Tool,Swingable,Eq = {
   id = random(), // <-- immutable, so this would be ran when the struct is initialized, not now.
   \:swing &self, &thing:target -> bool: {
     << distance_from_target < self.length; // immutable scopes require return because they are not ordered.